Article by: Nicole Barnes

 ESERC’s functionality does not stop at fieldwork – there are, of course, many other applications for the platform.
-The challenges posed by the pandemic, not only resulted in fieldwork cancellations but also made in-person practical sessions near-impossible to plan in an ever-changing world.
-Students were also displaced by the pandemic, many of which choosing to remain at home – meaning that even if it was possible to run in-person sessions, many students weren’t close enough to the university to attend them.
+The challenges posed by the pandemic not only resulted in fieldwork cancellations but also made in-person practical sessions near-impossible to plan in an ever-changing world.
+Students were also displaced by the pandemic, many of them choosing to remain at home – meaning that even if it were possible to run in-person sessions, many students weren’t close enough to the university to attend them.

 ESERC has become an essential tool for those modules which involved a practical component or those which required access to rock samples or particular specimens, providing a platform to host these without the need to be at the university.